X-ray Safety Program Manual

 If a large population is exposed to radiation, some individuals will develop cancer and/or damages to the reproductive cells resulting in genetic malformation of the offsprings.
 These types of effects are called stochastic since they appear by chance.
 The stochastic effects can occur with no threshold dose, and their probability of occurrence increases with an increase in dose received by the population.
 The stochastic effects are delayed

-3. Responsibilities
+3. Roles & Responsibilities

-3.2 Radiation Protection Service
+3.2 EHS Radiation Protection Service (RPS)

-The Radiation Protection Service of the Office of Environmental Health & Safety has the following responsibilities within the X-ray safety program:
+The Radiation Protection Service of the office of Environmental Health & Safety has the following responsibilities within the X-ray safety program:

 3.3 X-ray Safety Officer